 Building an ideal career is like building a custom home, one that you’ve designed to suit you perfectly.

 Almost everyone who builds a custom home is wild about it.
 They love the style, size, layout and interior finishes.

 Likewise, in the perfect career, you love every aspect: the company, product, people, customers, and location.

 Naturally, this is only an ideal.
 Few homes or careers achieve 100% perfection.
 But they can be 95% perfect, and that’s much better than a 40% fit – or no fit at all!

 The first and most important step in planning your career is to create a blueprint of what the ideal is like.

 The difference between great people and everyone else is that great people create their lives actively, while everyone else is created by their lives.”Michael E. Gerber

-So, take out a sheet of paper and divide into four columns, using the example opposite as a guide.
+So, take out a sheet of paper and divide into four columns, using the example below as a guide.

 The words you see used are only examples.
 Don’t copy them or use them as a checklist.
 Search for your own phrases.

 Add your own categories down the left side of your chart and remember, you are writing about your future life, not just your career.